this-is-tobi/homelab/docs/05-services.md

 [WireGuard](https://www.wireguard.com/) is a communication protocol and free and open-source software that implements encrypted virtual private networks (VPNs), and was designed with the goals of ease of use, high speed performance, and low attack surface.

 Wireguard's web interface lets you create / delete / activate / deactivate VPN users, download their configuration file and display the user's QrCode.
-With this user configuration file, a user can access the homelab network to perform an ssh connection to the bastion and then request the Kubernetes api server.
+With this user configuration file, a user can access the homelab network to perform an ssh connection to the machines and then request the Kubernetes api server.

 ### Access